 Sanne (Singapore) Pte.
-Ltd. as the Transaction Administrator provides administrative services in respect of payments to be made in accordance with the Priority of Payments and other services, such as determining whether the Maximum Loan-to-Value Ratio has been exceeded and whether the Performance Threshold has been met (which determines if the Bonus Redemption Premium will be payable).
+Ltd. as the Transaction Administrator provides administrative services in respect of payments to be made in accordance with the Priority of Payments and other services, such as determining whether the Maximum Loan-to-Value Ratio has been exceeded.

+For more information about the fund administration services provided by the Fund Administrator, see "Management Agreement".
 Sanne (Singapore) Pte.
 Ltd. as the Fund Administrator provides certain fund administration services in respect of each Fund Investment and the Portfolio, such as checking each distribution of each Fund Investment to ensure that such distribution is made in accordance with the applicable terms of such Fund Investment and determining periodically the Total Portfolio NAV and the aggregate of all Undrawn Capital Commitments.